Don Grady: Personal life and death

-Grady's parents were divorced when he started My Three Sons and he stated later that Fred MacMurray and show producers Don Fedderson and Ed Hartmann were the "father figures I needed."
+Grady's parents were divorced by the time he joined My Three Sons; he stated later that Fred MacMurray and show producers Don Fedderson and Ed Hartmann were the "father figures I needed."

 Grady's first marriage to Julie Boonisar ended in divorce in 1979.
 The couple had no children.
 Grady married Virginia "Ginny" Lewsader in 1985, having met her at Disneyland.
-The couple had two children, Joey and Tessa, and they remained married for 27 years, until Grady's death on June 27, 2012.
+The couple had two children, Joey and Tessa, and remained married for 27 years, until Grady's death on June 27, 2012.
 He died of myeloma at age 68 in Thousand Oaks, California, and is buried at the Pierce Brothers Valley Oaks Memorial Park in Westlake Village, California.